Polynomial Ensembles and P\'olya Frequency Functions: Notation and Main Results

 We showed the positivity for the latter two examples in a way which already connects the problem to group integrals and random matrix theory.
 We will return to this idea in Subsection~\ref{sec:groupintegrals}.
 Alternatively, one can derive many of these examples with the help of the complete characterization of P\'olya frequency functions of infinite order via their Laplace transforms~\cite{Schoen:1951,Karlin:1968}.
 As discussed in these references, the Laplace transform of an integrable P\'olya frequency function $f$ of infinite order is of the~form

 when the support of $f$ is contained in $\myreal$ and of the form

 when the support of $f$ is contained in $[0,\infty[$.
 In particular, the reciprocal Laplace transform of $f$ is an entire function in either case.
-Unfortunately, there is no such explicit characterization for P\'olya frequency functions of a finite order, although they may yield some interesting random matrix ensembles, see Example \ref{ex:Polya}\,(c) which corresponds to the Jacobi ensemble for any real $\nu > N-2$.
-The Laplace transform of this example is given by $\int_0^\infty x^\nu e^{-sx} \, dx = \Gamma(\nu+1)/s^{\nu+1}$, which is \emph{not} of the form \eqref{Laplace-Polya.a} or \eqref{Laplace-Polya.b} when $\nu$ is not an integer.
+Unfortunately, there is no such explicit characterization for P\'olya frequency functions of a finite order, although they may yield some interesting random matrix ensembles.
+For instance, similarly as in Example \ref{ex:Polya}\,(c), the function $f(x) = x^\nu e^{-x} \, \Theta(x)$ is a P\'olya frequency function of order $N$ for any $\nu > N-2$.
+The Laplace transform of this example is given by $\int_0^\infty x^\nu e^{-(1+s)x} dx = \Gamma(\nu+1)/(1+s)^{\nu+1}$, which is \emph{not} of the form \eqref{Laplace-Polya.a} or \eqref{Laplace-Polya.b} when $\nu$ is not an integer.
 Since integrable P\'olya frequency functions of a fixed finite order $N$ are closed under additive convolution~\cite{Schoen:1951,Karlin:1968}, we can at least say that if $f$ is an integrable function such that

 or